HashBX Price Reaches $0.0008 on Top Exchanges (HBX)

-HashBX (CURRENCY:HBX) traded up 1.3% against the dollar during the twenty-four hour period ending at 21:00 PM ET on September 11th.
-HashBX has a total market cap of $503,603.36 and approximately $7.00 worth of HashBX was traded on exchanges in the last day.
-One HashBX coin can now be bought for about $0.0008 or 0.00000002 BTC on popular cryptocurrency exchanges.
-In the last seven days, HashBX has traded 27.3% lower against the dollar.
+HashBX (CURRENCY:HBX) traded 0% lower against the dollar during the twenty-four hour period ending at 0:00 AM E.T. on September 14th.
+HashBX has a total market cap of $497,524.59 and approximately $12.00 worth of HashBX was traded on exchanges in the last 24 hours.
+One HashBX coin can now be purchased for about $0.0008 or 0.00000002 BTC on major cryptocurrency exchanges.
+Over the last seven days, HashBX has traded 1.2% lower against the dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.